klarna/ui-css-components/docs/Navigation.md

 ### non selectable

 Non selectable tab menus are supposed to be used when you want to animate the selected bar using JS.
-You have to define widths and poistion of the `cui__tab-menu__selected` yourself.
+You have to define widths, transition and position of the `cui__tab-menu__selected` yourself.

 ```html